Sterling climbs towards $1.70 after strong UK PMI data

-LONDON Sterling rose to its highest against the dollar in nearly five years on Tuesday and two-year gilt yields hit their highest in nearly three years as a survey showed Britain's services sector expanded faster than expected in April.
+LONDON May 6 Sterling rose to its highest against the dollar in nearly five years on Tuesday, buoyed by a survey showing Britain's services sector expanded faster than expected in April.

 The dollar struggled as U.S. yields remained subdued with investors focused on benign inflationary conditions in the United States that are likely to keep the Federal Reserve from tightening policy in the near term.

 Sterling rose 0.75 percent to $1.6996, with bulls now targeting $1.70, a level last seen in August 2009.
-On a trade-weighted basis, sterling rose to its highest since late 2008 at 86.9.
+Sterling, on a trade-weighted basis, rose to its highest since late 2008 of 86.9.
 The gains came amid higher-than-usual volumes on the Reuters Matching system.

 The Markit/CIPS services purchasing managers' index (PMI) rose to 58.7 in April from 57.6 in March, far above the 50 threshold for growth.
 A Reuters poll had forecast an unchanged reading.